Nootropic profile

 A synthetic nootropic developed at Creighton University that showed dramatic improvements in word recall in a double-blind study - with subjects over 30 showing 80-100% improvement, though research remains extremely limited to a single 1978 trial.

-The key benefits of PRL-8-53 include: Cognitive Enhancement, Creativity, Focus, Memory, Motivation.
+The main benefits people report from PRL-8-53 are: Cognitive Enhancement, Creativity, Focus, Memory, Motivation.

 Log in to leave a comment.